onflow/cadence-style-guide/project_development_tips.md

 ### Deployments to Testnet or Mainnet should be handled transparently

-When deploying or upgrading a contract, it is important to have many eyes on the upgrades and clear communication with the project team and community.
-This builds trust with the community, allows the opportunity to catch issues with upgrades before they happen, and provides more time and context for community members to react to new features and changes.
+As projects become more successful, communities around them grow.
+In a trustless ecosystem, that also means more of others building on your contracts.
+Before deploying or upgrading a contract, it is important to maintain clear community communications with sufficient notice, since changes will always bring added risk.
+Giving community members time to review and address issues with upgrades before they happen builds trust and confidence in projects.
 Here are a few suggestions for how to manage a deployment or upgrade.

 - Communicate to all stake-holders well in advance